Richie765/psync/README.md

 * Conflicts (simultaneous changes in both roots) are not handled by the script.
 They are just displayed to be handled manually directly on the filesystem.
 * Eventhough `psync` is reasonably fast, it was not built for speed or efficiency rather it was made to be simple and reliable.
 * Remove more module dependencies.
+* Build in check to ensure local and remote `psync` scripts are compatible.